What is National Skills Week?

 As previously mentioned, involvement is flexible and can be tailored to meet your needs and resources.
 It can be a chance for you to get creative, or to integrate an activity or program that you already run in to the week to gather extra publicity and coverage.
 For further inspiration and pointers on getting involved click here.

 How do I register an event?

 It’s simple, just fill out a registration form on our Register Your Event page.
 All events will be collated into a central database and also listed online on our Events page.
 Once you’ve completed the initial registration form, you’ll be emailed with further information on keeping your event up to date.

 Where can I find out more about trades, skills and apprenticeships?

-A great first stop is the Australian Apprenticeships website.
+A great first stop is the Real Skills for Real Careers website.